Snead Eye Group Cataract Surgery Videos

 LenSx Femtosecond Bladeless Laser Cataract Surgery

-Snead Eye Group is proud to offer the revolutionary LenSx® laser which provides cataract patients with an optimized refractive cataract surgery experience.
+Snead Eye Group is committed to offering the latest technology and state-of-the-art equipment for superior surgical outcomes.
+Snead Eye Group is the only practice in the Southwest Florida area offering LenSx Femtosecond Cataract Laser surgery in BOTH of their surgery centers.
+Snead Eye Group is proud to offer the revolutionary LenSx®Femtosecond Cataract Laser which provides cataract patients with an optimized refractive cataract surgery experience.
 Typically, cataract surgeries are performed manually where the surgeon uses a blade to create all of the incisions during the procedure.
-With the introduction of the first FDA cleared custom cataract laser, the LenSx® femtosecond cataract laser, the cataract surgeons at SNEAD EYE GROUP have the ability to create incisions and reduce astigmatism with a laser.
+With the introduction of the first FDA cleared custom cataract laser, the LenSx®Femtosecond Cataract Laser, the cataract surgeons at Snead Eye Group can create incisions and reduce Astigmatism with a laser.
 The incisions are more accurate and precise, thus eliminating some of the variables that have complicated cataract surgery results in the past.
 Recent results show that the laser is up to 10x more precise than manual techniques for portions of the cataract surgery.
-By exhibiting a high level of accuracy and precision, outcome of cataract surgery with LenSx is more predictable.
-Studies have shown that with cataract surgery using the LenSx® femtosecond cataract laser at SNEAD EYE GROUP, patients have a better chance of seeing 20/20 or better vs. manual blade incisions.
+By exhibiting a high level of accuracy and precision, outcome of cataract surgery with LenSx® is more predictable.
+Studies have shown that with cataract surgery using LenSx® Femtosecond Cataract Laser at Snead Eye Group, patients have a better chance of seeing 20/20 or better versus manual blade incisions.

-During your procedure the LenSx® femtosecond cataract laser has many advantages .
-Prior to cataract surgery, SNEAD EYE GROUP performs a number of tests as well as take measurements to plan your cataract surgery.
+During your procedure the LenSx® femtosecond cataract laser has many advantages.
+Prior to cataract surgery, Snead Eye Group performs several tests to take measurements to plan your cataract surgery.
 While measurements are taken before your procedure, the LenSx® Cataract Laser uses a range of highly advanced technologies including integrated optical coherence tomography (OCT) to capture precise, accurate, high-resolution images of your eyes.
-With the data collected from these images – and measurements a plan can be created for your cataract surgery that had not been possible with traditional technology.
+With the data collected from these images and measurements, a customized plan can be created for your cataract surgery that had not been possible with traditional technology.